 Before attempting to hitch up your trailer, read the instructions provided by your hitch manu facturer.
-Your trailer coupler is built for a 2-5/16" hitch ball.
+Your trailer coupler will accept a 2-5/16" hitch ball.
 Your hitch ball must be this size.

 The following instructions are usable in most cases.
 If the instructions provided with your hitch deviate from these instructions, follow the hitch manufacturer's instructions.